YaolingYang/SparsePainter/README.md

 <a id="changelog"></a>
 # Changelog
 * **2024-04-24 Version 1.1.0**
-Enable the output of expected number of copied chunks.
-We replaced command ``-chunklength`` with ``-chunk``.
-When given ``chunk``, both expected length and number of copied chunks will be computed and output.
+Enable the output of expected number of copied chunks by command ``-chunkcount``.
 * **2024-03-12 Version 1.0.0**
 Release SparsePainter and preprint.